 Alternatively, you could opt for an adjustable driver that enables you to alter the position of the face depending on your preference.
 That way, you have the option of inducing any shot shape you prefer.

 Center Of Gravity (CG)

 The next step is deciding on your preferred CG position.
 Most game improvement drivers contain low and deep CG to prompt a consistently high launch.
 It is not common to find it positioned forward.

 An aerodynamic driver causes the club to resist any airflow on the downswing to maximize your clubhead speed.
 This increases your chance of optimizing your COR at impact to produce superior ball speed.

 Benefits of Using a Forgiving Driver

-Forgiving drivers will optimize the distance you drive the ball even on mishits.
-The technology built into drivers are top-notch and allows most players to have an opportunity to go for the green with shorter irons.
+Forgiving drivers will optimize the distance you drive the ball, even on mishits.
+The technology built into drivers is top-notch and allows most players to have an opportunity to go for the green with shorter irons.
 Some drivers even allow slower swing speeds to achieve previously unthinkable distances.

 Confidence and Enjoyment

 As you hit more consistent drives, your confidence will improve, and your ability as a golfer will grow.
 This enables you to enjoy the game and want to return more often.